hawkstein/ld50-poseidons-revenge/README.md

-# Untitled Game
+# Poseidon's Revenge

-The Ludum Dare 50 theme is "??"
+The Ludum Dare 50 theme is "Delay the inevitable"

-Game intro/description can go here.
+Your island has angered the god Poseidon.
+Defend your islanders whilst they petition his rival god Athena to protect an escape boat.

 ## Ludum Dare 50 Compo Entry